williamwalker04/personal-page/README.txt

-/*This is the new layout for my personal page*/
+/* This is an update for my personal site using a Bootstrap Template */